yt-dlp/yt-dlp/README.md

                                      "pre_process" (after extraction),
                                      "before_dl" (before video download),
                                      "post_process" (after video download;
-                                     default) or "after_move" (after moving file
+                                     default), "after_move" (after moving file
-                                     to their final locations).
+                                     to their final locations), "after_video"
+                                     (after downloading and processing all
+                                     formats of a video), or "playlist" (end of playlist).
 This option can be used multiple times to add different postprocessors

 ## SponsorBlock Options:
 Make chapter entries for, or remove various segments (sponsor,